aldrin163/Games/README.md

 # Games
-Repository containing and other programs created for leisure
+Repository containing small games and some other programs created for leisure.